ledgerW/pathlight/memory-bank/progress.md

 - Mobile responsiveness improvements are currently limited to the results page
 - Collapsible sections might need additional testing on older mobile browsers
 - Some UI elements may need further size adjustments for very small screens
-- Authentication cookie settings may need further refinement for specific browser versions or unusual network configurations

 ## Evolution of Project Decisions
 - **Database Schema**: Evolved from simple text storage to structured JSON for results
 - **AI Integration**: Enhanced with structured output using Pydantic models
 - **Payment Model**: Implemented two-tier system with support for regeneration payments
-- **Authentication Flow**: Evolved to be context-aware with automatic session checking and enhanced cookie security for production environments
+- **Authentication Flow**: Evolved from simple cookie-based auth to a robust multi-layered approach with localStorage, Authorization headers, and cookies, with comprehensive error handling and recovery mechanisms
 - **Form Navigation**: Improved to provide clear options for users with existing results
 - **Results Display**: Evolved from simple text to structured sections with intelligent parsing
 - **Content Presentation**: Evolved to bullet lists with content-specific icons